j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 | sort by SystemTime_s asc
 ```

-That query revealed several randomly named services, typical of some remote access tools, as well as the `AnyDesk Service`.
+That query revealed several randomly named services, as well as the `AnyDesk Service`.

-The associated service paths used by the randomly named services used `%COMSPEC%`, temporary batch files, and redirected output to `\\%COMPUTERNAME%\C$\__output_*`, which is consistent with service-based remote execution.
+The service paths tied to those randomly named services used `%COMSPEC%`, temporary batch files, and redirected output to `\\%COMPUTERNAME%\C$\__output_*`, which is consistent with service-based remote execution.

 <img width="1381" height="557" alt="service_installation_events" src="https://github.com/user-attachments/assets/9dc2bea4-cf9b-4ec0-9603-7e2f20daf261" />

-> Temporary services used for remote execution and Any Desk Service
+> Temporary services used for remote execution and AnyDesk Service

 <img width="1685" height="529" alt="Q9_Staging_Server_identified" src="https://github.com/user-attachments/assets/d9017b47-7bc8-4935-a1ad-59fe997fc393" />

->  Tool staging on the server
+> Tool staging on the Server

 ### 8. Collection and Archive Creation on the Server

-Once the server was fully compromised, the next question was what data did the attacker target before exfiltration?
+Once the Server was clearly in play, the next question was what data the attacker actually targeted before exfiltration.

-To locate compression and archiving activity, process creation was filtered to common archive extensions.
+To locate compression and archive-related activity, process creation was filtered to common archive extensions.

 ```kusto
 EmberForgeX_CL